Edward Norton: 2022–present: Return to mainstream

 In 2022, Norton portrayed an obnoxious New York tech billionaire Miles Bron in Glass Onion: A Knives Out Mystery, the second installment in Knives Out franchise.
 The ensemble mystery film was released on Netflix to positive reviews and recorded strong viewership.

 Norton featured in the Apple TV+ anthology mini series Extrapolations (2023), created by Scott Z. Burns.
 He once again reunited with Wes Anderson to play a supporting role in the comedy drama set in retrofuturistic 1950s, Asteroid City, premiering at the 76th Cannes Film Festival on May 23, 2023.
 It received generally positive reviews while also becoming a moderate success commercially.
 He reprised his voice role from the animated adult comedy film Sausage Party (2016) in the sequel series Sausage Party: Foodtopia (2024), which released on Amazon Prime Video.

 Norton next portrayed Pete Seeger opposite Timothée Chalamet in A Complete Unknown (2024), a biopic of Bob Dylan, directed by James Mangold.
 He learned to play banjo in Seeger's distinctive style for his role.
-His performance received praise, and he was nominated for a Golden Globe award and an Academy Award.
+His performance received praise, and he was nominated for a Golden Globe award, a BAFTA Award and an Academy Award.
 Brian Tallerico of RogerEbert.com described him as "wonderfully understated," while James T. Keane of America Magazine praised Norton as the film's standout performer, lauding his ability to subtly convey a wide range of emotions: "preternaturally good-hearted, but also part booster, part handler, part jealous rival, part stubborn doctrinaire."